“Think of stretch marks as pregnancy service stripes.” ~Joyce Armor

 Pregnancy is a very exciting and emotional time.
 There are so many changes, physical, emotional, hormonal.
 Emotions are going to be running high.
 Sometimes they can become problematic or interfere with daily life.
 If anxiety or depression is interfering in day to day activities it is time to do something about it.

 Anxiety and Depression are easier to treat earlier rather than later, moreover, preventing them is even a better bet.
-Eating right, getting rest, and exercise is a great way to help minimize anxiety and depression.
+Eating right, getting rest, and exercise is a great way to help minimize anxiety and depression and maximize a healthy pregnancy.

 Another way to minimize and alleviate depressive symptoms and anxiety issues is to take time to care for yourself, this can be reading, taking a hot bath, meeting friends, are some ways to do this.
 Do what you enjoy.